Features

 Custom Visuals to Add Auxiliary Information to Graphs

-Nodes, edges, ports, and labels are not the only thing on the canvas.
-It is possible to add arbitrary other visualizations, either in the background or on top of the other graph items.
+The canvas isn't limited to nodes, edges, ports, and labels alone.
+You can add arbitrary visualizations either in the background or on top of other graph items.
 Adding custom backgrounds, brand logos, legends, rulers or even dynamic helpers like snap lines help make a yFiles-powered application stand out.

 View demo